carlosnakane/microfrontend-containers/Readme.md

 * app-b: A pure ES6 with babel WebComponent (yes, again);
 * app-c: A Angular 6 made WebComponent;
 * app-d: A React 17 made WebComponent;
-* registry: Rest API where these above apps can register and unregister;
+* registry: Rest API where these apps above can register and unregister itself;
 * root-app: The index.
-This app instantiates the root-menu and makes requests to the registry server;
+This app instantiates the root-menu and makes requests to the registry server and http-servers;
-* root-menu: Receive the routes list, render and dispach events when the User click some link.
+* root-menu: Receive the routes list, render it and dispach events when the User click some link.

 ## Running
 ```
 $ docker-compose up
 ```
-> It will take a long time on first run depending on your internet connection and procesing power
+> It will take a long time on first run depending on your internet connection and your pc processing availability.

 If all goes well you should have this on your terminal: